redmond2742/SSOSS/README.md

 [Using SSOSS: A How To Video](https://youtu.be/R7qm3d8Ego8)

-SSOSS is a software tool that automates the difficult aspects of verifying if traffic signs and signals are visible or obstructed on a roadway network.
-This is a streamlined and repeatable process to monitor signs and signals along any roadway using a simple input file (.CSV), GPS recorded data file (.GPX) and a synchronized recorded video file.
+SSOSS is a software tool that automates the difficult aspects of verifying if traffic signs and signals are visible or obstructed on a roadway.
+This is a streamlined and repeatable process to monitor signs and signals along any roadway using a simple input file (.CSV), GPS recorded data file (.GPX) and a recorded video file.

 <p align="center">
   <img src="../media/ssoss_screenshot.png?raw=true" width=45% /> <br>